 Coconut whipped cream is a dairy-free whipped cream option that is made from the full fat coconut milk or coconut cream.
 It’s delicate, soft and tastes amazing!
-Your dairy-free and dairy-eating friends will love it!
+Both your dairy-free and dairy-eating friends will love it!

 A plate full of pillowy Coconut Whipped Cream against a soft pink background.